 Why does my ocarina sound out of tune?

-Each note will only sound in tune at one pressure; the lowest notes need the least and highest the most.
+Each note will sound in tune at only one pressure; the lowest notes need the least, and the highest the most.
 How this pressure changes from note to note is called the breath curve.

 Breath curves vary enormously from maker to maker, so there is no single definition of what an 'in tune' ocarina is.
-Some have a regular increase from note to note while others increase exponentially.
-Some require the slightest pressure whereas others need a lot.
+In some ocarinas, pressure increases regularly from note to note, while in others, it increases exponentially.
+Some require the slightest pressure, whereas others need a lot.

 How an ocarina's pitch responds to pressure changes over its range.
 The low notes are much more sensitive to pressure changes, so to create the same change in pitch on the high notes requires a much larger change in blowing pressure

 Also note that the absolute pitch of an ocarina is temperature sensitive.
-If you are playing in an environment notably colder than the ocarina was tuned in, it may be impossible to play in concert pitch, as it will squeak on the high notes.
-The ocarina will still play in tune with itself at a flatter pitch.
+If you are playing in an environment notably colder than the ocarina was tuned for, it may be impossible to play in concert pitch, as the instrument will squeak on the high notes.
+The ocarina will still play in tune with itself, but at a flatter pitch.

-A lot of what is sold under the name 'ocarina' in mainstream outlets are of very poor quality.
+A lot of what is sold under the name 'ocarina' in mainstream outlets are poorly made.
 If the ocarina was very cheap, there is a good chance it is untuned or badly tuned.
-If this is the case, you are best off just getting a better instrument.
-See 'Identifying playable ocarinas'.

 Back to all Articles